What is House Rent Allowance (HRA)?

 House Rent Allowance (HRA) is paid by an employer to employees as a part of their salary to meet the accommodation expenses.
 Salaried individuals who live in rental premises can claim exemption of House Rent Allowance u/s.
 10(13A).

 Employees are required to submit the rent receipts to their employers to claim the tax benefit.
-The employers, in turn, will calculate exempt House Rent Allowance and deduct the same from the employee’s taxable salary.
-You can know exempt house rent allowance from your Form 16.
+The employers, in turn, will calculate an exempt House Rent Allowance and deduct the same from the employee’s taxable salary.
+The exempt house rent allowance can be checked from the Form 16.

 From FY 2020-21 onwards, House Rent Allowance Exemption is only available if an employee opts for the Old Tax Regime.